L. A. Hayter

-Lawrence Ambrose Hayter (13 April 1893 – 30 December 1917) was an English children's illustrator and writer.
-He was a significant contributor to The Children's Realm, a children's magazine focused on vegetarianism published from 1906 to 1914, by the Vegetarian Federal Union and London Vegetarian Society.
-Hayter also worked as a draughtsman.
-Following the outbreak of the First World War, he initially declared himself as a conscientious objector but later chose to enlist in the Bedfordshire Regiment, 6th Battalion.
-He was killed in action in Belgium, in 1917.
+Lawrence Ambrose Hayter (13 April 1893 – 30 December 1917) was an English children's illustrator and writer associated with vegetarian children's literature.
+He illustrated The Children's Realm, a magazine for children published by the Vegetarian Federal Union and the London Vegetarian Society, and also contributed stories and articles to it.
+Hayter lived in Letchworth, worked as a draughtsman, and was engaged to the musician Gladys Cawston.
+During the First World War, he initially registered as a conscientious objector, but later enlisted in the Bedfordshire Regiment, 6th Battalion.
+He was killed in action near Hollebeke, Belgium, in December 1917.

 Biography

 Early life and education

-Lawrence Ambrose Hayter was born on 13 April 1893, in Upper Holloway, London, to Arthur William Hayter, an organ builder, and his wife Edith Rose.
-At school he was friends with Gerald Bullett and was known for publishing a jellygraphed school magazine, which he edited and illustrated with cartoons.
+Lawrence Ambrose Hayter was born on 13 April 1893 in Upper Holloway, London, to Arthur William and Edith Rose Hayter; his father worked as an organ builder.
+At school he became friends with Gerald Bullett and produced a jellygraphed school magazine, which he edited and illustrated with cartoons.